reb311ion/savvy/README.md

 choco install drmemory
 ```

-Copy the repository files into any of `ghidra_scripts` directories, open the Script Manager and search for emerald and enable In Tool option:
+Copy the repository files into any of `ghidra_scripts` directories, open the Script Manager and search for savvy and enable In Tool option:

 ![image](https://user-images.githubusercontent.com/22657154/99777175-99897a80-2b1a-11eb-8823-5c86376752bb.png)